akjava/unity-mcp/README.md

 # Unity MCP Package
 A Unity package that enables seamless communication between Unity and Large Language Models (LLMs) like Claude Desktop via the **Model Context Protocol (MCP)**.
 This server acts as a bridge, allowing Unity to send commands to and receive responses from MCP-compliant tools, empowering developers to automate workflows, manipulate assets, and control the Unity Editor programmatically.

 Welcome to the initial release of this open-source project!
 Whether you're looking to integrate LLMs into your Unity workflow or contribute to an exciting new tool, I appreciate you taking the time to check it out!

+## Folk
+This repository is a fork of [unity-mcp](https://github.com/justinpbarnett/unity-mcp) version 1.0.1.
+Unity MCP is really fun,thanks for shareing code under MIT License.

+This fork includes personal modifications.to attempt compatibility with [smolagents](https://github.com/huggingface/smolagents) Code Agents.My patches may not work with the original repository, especially due to differences in handling None values.

 ## Overview